austral/specification/src/ref/functions.md

 #### Description

-The `defimplementation` SPECIALOP defines an implementation of an [interface](#type:interface).
+The `definstance` SPECIALOP defines an implementation of an [interface](#type:interface).

 #### Examples